wandevs/wandevs.org/docs/bounties.md

 - Educational dApp for gamified Wanchain learning experience (see Loom’s Cryptozombies.io)
 - Educational technical blogs (guest writer on Wanchain’s Medium)

-Submit proposal <a href="https://forms.gle/oSK9HW5ngaS9kvvK7" target="_blank" rel="noopener">here</a>.
+Submit proposal through the "Apply Now" button at the top of the page.

 ##### Quick Tools

 Bounty: 250 WAN+

 Quick tools such as a Wanchain address validator, or a Wanchain address converter to convert an Ethereum address to Wanchain address.
 Quick tools ported from Ethereum to Wanchain are also welcome.
 The tools can be provided as standalone applications or as an online service.
 For example, WanDevs has already ported MyEtherWallet and MetaMask to become Wanchain-compatible.
-Submit proposal <a href="https://forms.gle/oSK9HW5ngaS9kvvK7" target="_blank" rel="noopener">here</a>.
+Submit proposal through the "Apply Now" button at the top of the page.

 ### Completed Bounties